rentweb3/rentweb3/README.md

 # Rentweb3 ✨
 A platform where people can afford expensive web3 assets. <br/>
-Aiming to be the `Unicorn Rental Protocol for Metaverse and web3 assets`.<br/>
+Aiming to be the `Best Rental Protocol for Metaverse and web3 assets`.<br/>
-This is the beta version of the documentation for rent web3 until we launch it directly on the platform website. <br/>
+We are aiming to be the `Next Unicorn` in the web3 space This is the beta version of the documentation for rent web3 until we launch it directly on the platform website. <br/>

 [![Project Illustration](https://yt-embed.herokuapp.com/embed?v=X7Z1bgyTG6g)](https://www.youtube.com/watch?v=X7Z1bgyTG6g "Project Illustration")